oracle/node-oracledb/doc/api.md

 #### <a name="connectionpremclose"></a> 15.9.1 Preventing Premature Connection Closing

-When connections are idle, external timeouts may disconnect them from the database.
-This can impact scalability, cause connection storms, and lead to application errors when invalid connections are attempted to be used.
+When connections are idle, external events may disconnect them from the database.
+Unnecessarily having to re-establish connections can impact scalability, cause connection storms, or lead to application errors when invalid connections are attempted to be used.

 There are three components to a node-oracledb connection:

   1. The memory structure in node-oracledb that is returned by a `getConnection()` call.
-It may be stored in a connection pool.
+It may be a standalone connection or stored in a connection pool.

   2. The underlying network connection between the Oracle Client libraries and the database.